How Long Does It Take to Get Over Your Ex? Timeline & Truth

 You simply notice one day that you went a little longer without thinking of them.

-Or that a memory hurt slightly less.
+Or a memory hurts slightly less.

 These changes can be easy to miss because they arrive gently.